YZY-stack/Ultra_Fast_Lane_Detection_TensorRT/README.md

 # Ultra_Fast_Lane_Detection_TensorRT
 An ultra fast tiny model for lane detection, using onnx_parser, TensorRTAPI to accelerate. our model support for int8, dynamic input and profiling.
 (TRT-hackathon2021)

-# Ultra_Fast_Lane_Detection_TensorRT
-An ultra fast tiny model for lane detection, using onnx_parser, TensorRTAPI to accelerate. our model support for int8, dynamic input and profiling.
-(TRT-hackathon2021)

 1. build onnx